org-zick/andrewzick.com/README.md

   		- ~~Try running Docker on an EC2 and then running the website container on that~~
   		- ~~Needed to `docker run` with ports 80 and 443 explicitly in the CLI call~~
   		- ~~Needed to add `dev.andrewzick.com` to the Caddyfile and a CNAME DNS record to the NLB~~
-  		- Hook up an ASG to the NLB with min and max as 1 EC2, then set up the website on that EC2
-  			- I'm not sure if this step is really necessary?
-		- Try running a container website for dev.andrewzick.com
+		- ~~Try running a container website for dev.andrewzick.com~~
-			- Publish a dev container to ECR
+			- ~~Publish a dev container to ECR~~
+      - ~~Spin up ASG with 1 EC2 with special ECS agent on it and then start up the task~~
-			- Hook up the NLB to this ECS cluster
+			- ~~Hook up the NLB to this ECS cluster~~
   - Evaluate if a container is a better way to run my website (cost, ease of deployment, etc.)
+    - Woops a little late on this one, but it's definitely more costly, roughly $25/month vs. $3/month (with RIs)
+  - Write up a blog(?) or something other post about my experiences doing....this
+    - part 1, why?
+    - part 2, the old setup + background
+    - part 3, what was my goal?
+    - part 4, the process TM
+    - part 5, success
+    - part 6, cost analysis (vs. experience doing this)
+    - part 7, "so you want to do the same thing?"

 ## Future
 - Add pre-commit to this repo
 - Run my website off IPv6
+- Automate building the container and pushing it to ECR, possibly with...tests??
 - Fix the top-level folder organization to have the html pages in a folder, but still work with templating
 - Integrate my CBB bracket and SLP ideas into the website, possible as subdomains